FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 Currently it's not possible to set a max clip for a weapon that doesn't uses clips by default (e.g. [weapon_egon]({{< ref weapon_egon >}})).

-Set `max_clip` to disable weapon clip.
+Set `max_clip` to 0 to disable weapon clip.
 This means the weapon won't need to be reloaded and will use ammo right from the player's ammo pool.

 ```json
 {